-In the effect study, one group (experimental group 1) will use the wearable robotic device during ADL at home and the other group (experimental group 2) will use the wearable robotic device as a training tool only in a clinical setting, both for 6 weeks.
+In the effect study, one group (experimental group 1) will use the wearable robotic device during ADL at home and the other group (experimental group 2) will use the wearable robotic device combined with Inertial Motion Units (IMUs) as a training tool only in a clinical setting, both for 6 weeks.
 In experimental group 1, chronic stroke patients are recommended to use the wearable robotic device for 180 minutes a week during ADL at home.
-The chronic stroke patients in experimental group 2 will receive game exercises training for the hand 3 times a week 60 minutes while wearing the robotic device to support hand opening and strength and to control the game exercises on a screen.
+The chronic stroke patients in experimental group 2 will receive game exercises training for the hand and arm 3 times a week 60 minutes while wearing the robotic device to support hand opening and strength.
+The glove and IMUs control the hand and arm movements of the game exercises on a screen.
+Experimental group 2 will also get to opportunity to use the wearable robotic device during ADL at home in the last week (week 6) in addition to their training in-clinic.